naslausky/adventofcode2020/README.md

 ### English
 ---
-## Repository dedicated to the [2020 advent of code](https://adventofcode.com/2015) problem solving.
+## Repository dedicated to the [2020 Advent of Code](https://adventofcode.com/2020) problem solving.

 Advent of code is a annual event that happens every december, up to the 25th, in the form of a [Advent Calendar](https://en.wikipedia.org/wiki/Advent_calendar).
 Every day puzzles, mostly related to programming, are released and doesn't necessarily require programming to solve it.
 In order to be answered, each puzzle needs only a final answer which depends on an input specific to each user.
 Every day the puzzle is released in the form of 2 parts related to each other.
 The second part may only be read and answered after correctly answering the first one.